logicabinaria/remotechakri-production/CLOUDFLARE_DEPLOYMENT.md

 1. Verify that environment variables are correctly set in Cloudflare Pages
 2. Check Supabase access policies to ensure Cloudflare's IP ranges are allowed

+### Build Failures with @cloudflare/next-on-pages

+If the build fails with the Cloudflare adapter:

+1. Make sure you're using Node.js version 18 (not higher)
+2. Try running the build locally first with `npm run pages:build`
+3. Check that all dependencies are properly installed

 ## Monitoring and Logs